Kyuu-Ji/htb-write-up/ariekei/write-up-ariekei.md

 ## Checking HTTPS (Port 443)

 On the web page it only says "Maintenance!" and that the "site is under development" and there is also nothing interesting in the HTML source code.
-There is also an interesting response header _"X-Ariekei-WAF: beehive.ariekei.htb"_ so the traffic goes through a **Web Application Firewall (WAF)**.
+There is an interesting response header _"X-Ariekei-WAF: beehive.ariekei.htb"_ so the traffic goes through a **Web Application Firewall (WAF)**.

-When checking the SSL certificate there are also some subdomains that seem important:
+When checking the SSL certificate there are some subdomains that seem important:
 ```markdown
 DNS Name: calvin.ariekei.htb
 DNS Name: beehive.ariekei.htb